obarbier/sonarlint.nvim/README.md

 configurations that is then required to configure sonarlint-language-server as expected.

+For certain features, e.g. Connected Mode, sonarlint-language-server needs to gather information about source code management (SCM).
+Therefore, sonarlint.nvim gathers these information via [gitsgins][gitsigns] plugin.
+If there is no gitsigns installed, sonarlint.nvim assumes that there is no SCM provider.

 # Warning :warning:

 This repository is work in progress and the API is likely to change.